Powered by Women First Digital

 A healthcare provider needs to read your results and tell you what your hCG levels are and what that means.
 These levels are measured in milli-international units of hCG hormone per milliliter of blood (mIU/mL).

-In case your periods are irregular, or you don’t have them at all, we recommend you take the pregnancy test three weeks after you’ve had sex.
+In case your periods are irregular, or you don’t have them at all, we recommend that you take the pregnancy test three weeks after you’ve had unprotected sex.

 Test results